Sierra Skye Lies On Her Back In Bright Lingerie On Instagram

 Considering that Valentine’s Day is just around the corner in a couple of weeks, fans can hope for even more lingerie pics in the coming days.

-In addition, Sierra was spotted in underwear on January 11.
+In addition, Sierra was spotted in her underwear on January 11.
 She was seen posing in a completely different environment this time — instead of a bed, she stood outdoors in the snow.
 But she wasn’t dressed for the weather, opting only to wear white lingerie, a beanie, and boots.
 The underwear was all white, and she faced her back to the camera.
 Her neon orange accessories infused bright pops of color.